Jill J. Avery

-She currently teaches Marketing and Field Immersion Experiences for Leadership Development (FIELD), a new, experiential field-based required course, in the first year of the MBA Program.
+She currently teaches two required courses in the first year of the MBA program, Marketing and Field Immersion Experiences for Leadership Development (FIELD), a new, experiential field-based course.
 She also has taught Branding + Different, an elective course in the second year of the MBA program.
 In the past, she has taught marketing management, brand management, integrated marketing communications, and consumer behavior in the MBA and undergraduate programs at Simmons College, Boston University, and Northeastern University.
 She received the Simmons School of Management’s award for teaching excellence for her MBA teaching.
 She was awarded a Certificate of Distinction in Teaching at Harvard University for her undergraduate teaching.
 Her executive education teaching has included sessions in the “Taking Marketing Digital” and "Strategic Marketing Management" programs at Harvard Business School and in the "Strategic Marketing" and the "Digital Strategies" programs for arts and cultural organization leaders at National Arts Strategies.

 She has written a series of teaching cases on branding and social media.
 Her case writing includes cases on J.C.
 Penney, Porsche, Pepsi, EMC, Tate Modern, Park Hotels, Eileen Fisher, HubSpot, Filene's Basement, and Better World Books.
 She has also published a series of "Go to Market" quantitative analysis tools that are available from Harvard Business Review.
 Her HubSpot case was awarded The Case Centre Marketing Award in 2014.

 She holds a DBA (marketing) from Harvard Business School, a MBA (marketing and finance) from the Wharton School, and a BA (English and art history) from the University of Pennsylvania.
 Prior to joining the HBS faculty, she was an assistant professor of marketing at the Simmons School of Management from 2007-2013, where she was awarded tenure and promotion to associate professor.